-Nitroglycerin is commonly prescribed to patients with a history or high risk of heart events.
+Nitroglycerin is commonly prescribed to clients with a history or high risk of heart events.
 It is intended to be used in emergency situations to help maintain blood flow to the heart until further treatment can be received.
 Nitroglycerin is typically dissolved under the tongue and works by rapidly dilating blood vessels, allowing blood the room to flow past a blockage.

 This class of medication provides several benefits by reducing blood pressure and slowing the heart.
-Both of these actions are useful for reducing strain on the heart and some beta blockers have been shown to improve the mortality rate of heart disease patients.
+Both of these actions are useful for reducing strain on the heart and some beta blockers have been shown to improve the mortality rate of heart disease clients.
 Examples include carvedilol, metoprolol succinate, and bisoprolol.

 Angiotensin Converting Enzyme Inhibitors (ACE-Inhibitors)

-A mainstay for the treatment of hypertension, ACE Inhibitors can also provide significant benefit to patients with ACS.
+A mainstay for the treatment of hypertension, ACE Inhibitors can also provide significant benefit to clients with ACS.
 ACE Inhibitors help to protect the heart by reducing blood pressure, and also provide protective benefits to the kidneys as well.
 Examples include lisinopril and enalapril.

 Angiotensin Receptor Blockers (ARBs)

 Similar to ACE-Inhibitors, ARBs are typically used to lower blood pressure and provide some mortality benefit.
-ARBs are never used in conjunction with ACE-Inhibitors, a patient is placed on either one or the other at any given time.
+ARBs are never used in conjunction with ACE-Inhibitors, a client is placed on either one or the other at any given time.
 Examples include losartan, candesartasn, and valsartan.

 When it comes to providing mortality benefits, statins are difficult to top.
 These medications have been shown to greatly reduce levels of harmful LDL cholesterol, drastically lowering the change of further plaque formation.
 Examples of statins include atorvastatin, simvastatin, and rosuvastatin.